 Bilingual Education Certificate for Catholic School Educators

 The Bilingual Education Certificate (BEC) is an instructional series designed for Catholic school teachers who wish to earn a certificate from the Boston College Lynch School of Education and Human Development.
-Together, in community, a cohort of Catholic educators take online four courses over the span of four semesters.
+Together in community, a cohort of Catholic school educators take four online courses over the span of one calendar year — one course per season.

 At a Glance